dergigi/dergigi.github.io/bitcoin/_posts/2019-01-11-economic-teachings-of-bitcoin.markdown

 > United States of America one hundred dollars in gold coin payable to
 > the bearer on demand."

-Picture credit to National Numismatic Collection, National Museum of American History.
+{% include image.html name="us-gold-cert-100-smaller.png" caption="Picture credit to National Numismatic Collection, National Museum of American History." %}

 In 1963, the words "PAYABLE TO THE BEARER ON DEMAND" were removed from all newly issued notes.
 Five years later, the redemption of paper notes